MSU-Libraries/storcli-doc/README.md

 **Virtual Drive / VD**
 A virtual drive is what the controller presents to the operating system as a "drive".
 While you can split a Drive Group up into more than one Virtual Drive, you'll typically want a one-to-one mapping of VD to DG.
-VDs are typically 0 based like DGs, so if you have 3 Virtual Drives, their number will likely be 0, 1, and 2.
+VDs are typically 0 based like DGs, so if you have three Virtual Drives, their number will likely be 0, 1, and 2.

 **Slot Number or Physical Disk / Slt or PD**
 Each enclosure has a number of slots associated with it.
 Each slot is a phyical disk location where a hard drive can be